Institute for War and Peace Reporting | Giving Voice, Driving Change

 Ahead of trips abroad, reporters had to go through a verification process that included interviews with the heads of whatever political organisations they belonged to, references from the leaders of their Committee for the Defence of the Revolution, and a final verification from the Ministry of the Interior (MININT).
 Once deemed trustworthy, the reporters still had to go through the final filter of cyber surveillance at their place of work.

-“In political and social organisations, people are being constantly evaluating others and it’s taken into account for anything, from getting a university position to deciding if you can be trusted for a job,” said Jesús Adonis Martínez, the agency’s correspondent in Caracas for two years.
+“In political and social organisations, people are being constantly evaluating others and it’s taken into account for anything, from getting a university position to deciding if you can be trusted for a job,” said Jesús Adonis Martínez, the agency’s correspondent in Caracas for nine months.
 “In a totalitarian country everyone’s tracks are filed away.”

 “There is even more surveillance for journalists who have collaborated with foreign or independent media,” added Álvaro, who asked to remain anonymous even though he no longer works for the agency.